anudeepg90/boltproject/SETUP_INSTRUCTIONS.md

 4. Paste it into the SQL editor
 5. Click **Run** to execute the schema
 6. You should see "Success.
 No rows returned" message

+**CRITICAL**: Do NOT run the `supabase_fixes.sql` file as it contains problematic policies that will break authentication.

 ### Step 5: Configure Authentication (Optional)